AdobeDocs/indesign-api-docs/README.md

         ]
     }
     ```
-## Working with the InDesign Cloud Services
+## Working with the InDesign APIs
-You can use InDesign Cloud Services in two ways:
+You can use InDesign APIs in two ways:

-1. Consume the APIs provided by InDesign Cloud Services.
-You can find the [API documentation here](https://adobedocs.github.io/indesign-api-docs/).
+1. Consume the out of box APIs.
+You can find these [API documentation here](https://adobedocs.github.io/indesign-api-docs/).
 2. Expose your own APIs with the help of custom scripts.
 You can find the documentation [here](#exposing-your-own-apis).

 We will cover both scenarios in the coming sections, but first, let us go over the common points.
 We'll discuss various points below and; their examples can be seen in conjunction with the API documentation shared above.